-We talk about instincts all the time and how they trigger our behaviours, but we hardly know how they operate.
-Actually, what are the 5 basic human instincts?
+We always talk about instincts and how they trigger our behaviours, but we hardly know how they operate.
+What are the 5 basic human instincts?

-But at our core, we’re also driven by a set of fundamental instincts that have been ingrained in us since the beginning of our species.
+But at your core, you are also driven by a set of fundamental instincts that have been ingrained in you since the beginning of our species.

-In this discussion, we’ll explore the 5 basic human instincts that shape who we are and influence our behaviors.
+In this discussion, we’ll explore the 5 basic human instincts that shape who you are and influence your behaviours.

-From our innate drive to survive to our instinctual need for social connection, these instincts have played a crucial role in our evolution and continue to guide us in our daily lives.
+From your innate drive to survive to your instinctual need for social connection, these instincts have played a crucial role in our evolution and continue to guide us in our daily lives.

 Instinct is a natural, automatic, and intuitive impulse that we all possess.
 It’s a survival mechanism that helps us make split-second decisions in times of danger or uncertainty.